-7.31 Wyre Forest District contains a rich and diverse variety of nature conservation interests, including areas of national, county and local importance, protected species, geological and landscape features, and species and areas of importance for biodiversity.
+7.31 Wyre Forest District contains a rich and diverse variety of nature conservation interests, including areas of national, county and local importance; protected species; geological and landscape features; and species and areas of importance for biodiversity.
 Policy CP14 of the Adopted Core Strategy identifies that designations will be safeguarded from development.
-The following development management policy provides further guidance on the management of these important natural features.
+This development management policy proposed to provide further guidance on the management of these important natural features.
 This policy should also be read alongside policies SAL.CC7: Water Management, SAL.UP3: Providing a Green Infrastructure Network and SAL.UP6: Safeguarding the Historic Environment.